patrickkostjens/experimentation-project-databases/README.md

 The Visual Studio Solution works fully with Visual Studio 2013 and CUDA installed.
 However, without CUDA, the CPU parts can still be executed by starting the MainCPU project.

-A file called 'lineitem.tbl' is required to be in the 'code' folder.
-This file can be generated using the DBGEN tool of the TPC-H benchmark.
+Files called 'lineitem.tbl' and 'orders.tbl' are required to be in the 'code' folder.
+These files can be generated using the DBGEN tool of the TPC-H benchmark.